michaeljclark/musvg/README.md

 ## topological hashing

-once the binary representation is in place, there is a plan to succinctly encode changes to a graph in a log. a concept called (_"topological content addressing"_) will be used to identify nodes using topological content hashes.
+(_"topological content addressing"_) is used to identify identical nodes in different places using topological hashes as opposed to content hashes.

-> Git's internal format uses pure content addresses for blobs and
+> Git's internal format uses content hashes for blobs and topological
-> topological content addresses for commits.
+> hashes for commits.

-the difference between topological content addressing and pure content addressing is that topological content addresses includes in hash sums the relations to connected nodes via absorbtion of relation hash sums.
+the difference between topological content addressing and pure content addressing is that topological content addresses includes relations to connected nodes via absorbtion of relation hash sums.

-topological hashing allows unique addressing for nodes that would otherwise have equivalent content hashes when only looking at their distinct properties. topological content addressing solves the problem of identifying nodes that are otherwise equal without requiring programatic assignment of unique IDs which as we know is troublesome.
+topological hashing allows unique addressing for nodes that would otherwise have equivalent content hashes when only looking at their distinct properties. topological content addressing solves the problem of identifying nodes that are otherwise equal without requiring programatic assignment of unique IDs.

-IDs are calculated not assigned meaning there is no redundant identity state beyond the object properties and relations, removing _random_ entropy used by alternative ID assignment methods to solve this identity and order problem. this adds to succinctness. if a nonce is used in the hash sum, it can be common to the collection.
+IDs are calculated not assigned meaning there is no redundant identity state beyond the object properties and relations, removing _random_ entropy used by alternative ID assignment methods to solve this identity and order problem. this adds to succinctness.

 > duplicate but unique entries can be addressed deterministically using
 > sum of properties with topological order encoded via inclusion of the